-Other promising directions of modern information technologies are Quantum Computing and Quantum Computer Science.
+Other promising directions of modern information technologies are Machine Learning and Artificial Intelligence, as well as Quantum Computing and Quantum Computer Science.
 The observed growth rate of the number of qubits, which characterizes the maximum possible amount of input data for a quantum computer, is clearly higher than linear one, which shows the accelerated technical progress in creating equipment for quantum computers.

-The JINR IT will actively observe this development in close collaboration with the CERN IT Division.
+The JINR IT will actively observe these developments in close collaboration with the CERN IT Division as well as the IT department of GSI/FAIR.

 In summary, the LIT plans to establish an IT-eco System, i.e. a dynamically growing IT platform, which responds to the rapidly developing IT-World.
 The connection to CERN will influence the JINR strategy.
-Different to most other IT-groups in the World, the JINR LIT is providing and will provide forefront service to scientists working in JINR collaborations, on- and off-site of Dubna by continuing developing 'Methods, Algorithms and Software for Modelling Physical Systems, Mathematical Processing and Analysis of Experimental Data'.
+Different to most other IT-groups in the World, the JINR LIT is providing and will provide forefront service to scientists working in JINR collaborations, on- and off-site of Dubna by continuing developing, according to its mission,

+Methods, Algorithms and Software for Modelling Physical Systems, Mathematical Processing and Analysis of Experimental Data'.
 Although many of this tasks are being done by individual experts in experiment collaborations, LIT as base of these experts can guarantee a high level of professionalism strongly needed in Data- and Code-handling.